 The point put to you is that the termination of a contract should not depend on another agreement about some future relationships, but should be limited only to ending the relationships arising out of the contract.

-And it is this agreement about future relationships (that should not have been part of the termination process) that is causing the arguments and has already caused two court cases.
+And it is this agreement about future relationships (which should not have been part of the termination process) that is causing the arguments and has already caused two court cases.
 And this confusion and arguments will continue.

 But, if the termination process would not be mixed up with the relationships about the future, but limited to ending the currently active interactions (no matter how many or how complex), then these court cases would not have even taken place.